Resilient native potatoes: Safeguarding food security

 Using advanced techniques such as genetic improvement assisted by molecular markers, we will identify and develop a potato variety with high resistance to extreme conditions such as drought.
 This variety will be grown in experimental plots where full tillage and zero tillage methods will be compared, in addition to the use of ancestral agricultural terraces (in Bolivia) and the influence of the phases of the moon (in Peru).
 Additionally, we will implement the use of drones (with RBG cameras in Bolivia and multispectral cameras in Peru) to monitor the health and development of crops, thus evaluating the effectiveness of these methodologies with the farmers.

-Through training and field schools, the project will seek to work with local farmers to determine best practices for growing native potatoes and using technologies, encouraging the sustainable use of water and soil resources, promoting climate resilience. of families
+Through training and field schools, the project will seek to work with local farmers to determine best practices for growing native potatoes and technological application, encouraging the sustainable use of water and soil resources, promoting the climate resilience of families.

 "Rescuing native potatoes is preserving our history and ensuring a resilient future for our communities."